All Episodes

 That's the lowest level of classification.

-Separate from those, about two thousand additional emails were up classified to make them confidential.
+Separate from those, about 2,000 additional emails were up classified to make them confidential.

 Those emails had not been classified at the time that they were sent or received.

-The FBI also discovered several thousand work-related emails that were not among the group of thirty thousand emails returned by Secretary Clinton to state in two thousand and fourteen.
+The FBI also discovered several thousand work-related emails that were not among the group of 30,000 emails returned by Secretary Clinton to state in 2014.

-Some have been deleted over the years, and we found traces of them on servers or devices that have been connected to the private email domain.
+Some had been deleted over the years, and we found traces of them on servers or devices that have been connected to the private email domain.

 Well, I know people have raised questions about my email use as Secretary of State, and I understand why.